Rust Closures Under the Hood: Comparing impl Fn and Box<dyn Fn>

 Introduction

 In this article, we will delve into the inner workings of Rust closures by comparing the assembly code generated for closures returned as impl Fn versus Box<dyn Fn>.
-We will examine how captured variables are stored on the stack and the heap, and how dynamic dispatch is implemented for Box<dyn Fn> closures.
+We will examine how captured variables are stored on the stack and the heap and how dynamic dispatch is implemented for Box<dyn Fn> closures.
 It is recommended to read the article "Rust to Assembly: Static vs Dynamic Dispatch" before diving into this one to get a better understanding of vtables.

 Rust closures

 In the Rust programming language, closures are anonymous functions that can capture variables from the scope where they are defined.
-Closures can be passed as arguments to functions, can be returned as values from functions, and can be assigned to variables.
+Closures can be passed as arguments to functions, returned as values from functions, and assigned to variables.
 Closures can be called multiple times or can be called only once.
 Closures can be borrowed immutably, borrowed mutably, or can take ownership of captured variables.
 Closures can be implemented using the Fn, FnMut, and FnOnce traits.

 Rust closure traits